Yardena Arazi: Early life

-Yardena Finebaum was born on kibbutz Kabri, Israel, to a Jewish family.
+Yardena Finebaum was born in kibbutz Kabri, Israel.
 Her father was an immigrant from Germany who was an Irgun veteran and one of the founders of kibbutz Beit HaArava.
 Her mother was an immigrant from France with origins in Poland and Ukraine, and was a cousin of Marcel Marceau.
 At the age of two, her family moved to Haifa, Israel, where she grew up.
 The family also lived briefly in France.
 She joined the Beit Rothschild group at age 16 and became its lead vocalist.
 She did her military service in the Nahal entertainment troupe.

 Career

 1970s

 In the 1970s, Yardena Arazi was a member of the female vocal trio Chocolate, Menta, Mastik along with Leah Lupatin and Ruthie Holzman.
 The group represented Israel in the 1976 Eurovision Song Contest with the song Emor Shalom ("Say Hello"), placing sixth.
 After the Eurovision competition, they began an international tour that included Brazil, Sweden, Germany, the Netherlands and Belgium; releasing several singles in English, French and German and appeared in many TV shows all over Europe.
 Arazi left the band in 1978.

 In 1979, the Israel Broadcasting Authority (IBA) asked Arazi to co-host the Eurovision Song Contest in Jerusalem with news anchor Daniel Pe'er.
 Arazi, who is fluent in Hebrew and French presented in those languages while Pe'er presented in Hebrew and English.
 Her hosting received positive reviews across Europe and she participated in TV shows in the Netherlands with Milk and Honey and in Belgium with Mike Burstyn.
 Arazi was signed to a recording contract with record label Ariola Records and released a mini-album with songs written by Bernd Meinunger.
 During this period she met Natan Tomer and decided to return to Israel.